somos-criptonautas/css-foro-criptonautas/README.md

 <!-- Describe this theme/component in one or two sentences -->

-A clean & modern theme with a handful of theme-components included to enhance your forum!
+A clean & modern theme for our Discourse (comunidad) instance.

+We adapted a modern theme to our minimalistic design keeping it clean and simple 🙂

+> Based on official Air Theme for Discourse: https://github.com/discourse/discourse-air.git

 <!-- Add screenshots (if applicable) -->